-In three ways: (1) shockmasters can be used to detect rough handling of a product on assembly lines or in other areas of your plant.
+In three ways: (1) Shockmasters can be used to detect rough handling of a product on assembly lines or in other areas of your plant.
 Corrective measures may then be initiated to improve material handling procedures.
-(2) The shockmaster is an invaluable tool for shock tests to determine proper packaging design and materials.
+(2) The Shockmaster is an invaluable tool for shock tests to determine proper packaging design and materials.
 A row of indicators—each set for tripping at a different G-rating— may be used in container drop tests, thereby detecting both overpackaging and underpackaging of a product.
-(3) Terminal inspection time can be reduced substantially, as only those shipments with tripped indicators need be
+(3) Terminal inspection time can be reduced substantially, as only those shipments with tripped indicators need be reinspected in detail.

-Shockmasters may be mounted on the inside of the container or on the packaged item, depending on the information desired.
+Shockmasters may be mounted on the inside of the container or directly on the packaged item..
 There are four mounting holes in the base for rear mounting, or a mounting plate is available for front mounting of the units.

 Shockmasters are available from stock in nominal ratings of 5, 10, 20, 25, 30, 35, 40 and 50 Gs.
 Other settings are available upon request.
 The standard equal-G models respond equally to shocks along the longitudinal axis and in the transverse plane.
 The standard long axis models respond to longitudinal axis shock only—side or transverse shocks have no effect.

 No. Our products only monitor shock impact.
-However, one of the primary goals of using AGM’s shock impact indicator products is to build awareness of those individuals and companies handling your products.
-The result should be better handling or better ability to prove mishandling; either way, the end result will be a reduction in damage to your products.
+However, one of the primary goals of using AGM’s shock impact indicator products is to build awareness in those individuals and companies handling your products.
+The result should be better handling or improved ability to prove mishandling; either way, the end result will be a reduction in damage to your products.